Giants vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Joc Pederson will square off against the Boston Red Sox and Rafael Devers at Oracle Park on Friday, with the first pitch at 10:15 PM ET.
+The San Francisco Giants and Wilmer Flores will take the field against the Boston Red Sox and Rafael Devers on Saturday at 7:15 PM ET, in the second of a three-game series at Oracle Park.

-Bookmakers list the Giants as -145 moneyline favorites, while giving the underdog Red Sox +120 moneyline odds.
-The over/under is 7.5 runs for the game (with -115 odds to go over and -105 odds on the under).
+The Giants are -145 moneyline favorites for this matchup with the Red Sox (+120).
+The matchup's over/under has been listed at 7.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.